qball1809/App-Store/Themes.md

 # ![Logo](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/Logos/WebTools-48x48.png) Theme

 Clicking on the Theme menu button will present you with a number of buttons.
-Each button represents a set of colours to be used by WebTools.
+Each button represents a set, or theme, of colours to be used by WebTools.

 By default there are a number of pre-defined Themes for you to choose from.